ethantsai/nlwhistlers/README.md

   1. Modify the setup.conf to your liking.
 Make sure the basename is correct too.

   2. On any machine, you can just do `julia runEnsemble.jl` to run it.

+## Profiling Code

+Using Profile and PProf
+  - Library: ```using Profile, PProf```
+  - Syntax: `@profile [function]`
+  - View: pprof(;webport=58599)

+Make sure graphviz is installed.
+The arrows a -> b are a calls b and the numbers provide run time information, with second percentage being percent total run time and first percentage being how much itself takes (as compared to its subroutines).